Parking enforcement is needed to:

 - improve traffic flow and ease congestion

-- ensure safety for pedestrians, cyclists and vehicles
+- ensure safety for pedestrians, cyclists, drivers and vehicle occupants

 - ensure fair use of limited parking spaces

 On street parking restrictions and bus lanes still apply on Sundays and bank holidays unless stated otherwise.

 Parking restrictions near schools still apply during school holidays unless stated otherwise.